 For a glimpse of logging life at the turn of the century, visit the Thornberry Museum.
 Get your train ticket and find unique gifts, souvenirs and gourmet candy at the Depot.

-Tickets can be purchased in advance online, or at the Depot Ticket Office.
-Pricing subject to change without notice.
+Tickets can be purchased in advance online, at the Depot Ticket Office or with the Tenaya at Yosemite concierge.

 For More Information: